anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 lifecycle management of the applications they manage.
 The Reference Architecture does not recommend the usage of a Kubernetes Application package manager with a server side component installed to the Kubernetes Cluster (e.g.: Tiller).

+### 3.2.5 Custom Resources

+[Custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) are extensions of the Kubernetes API that represent customizations of Kubernetes installation.
+Core Kubernetes functions are also built using custom resources which makes Kubernetes more modular.
+Two ways to add custom resources are:
+* [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRDs): Defining CRD object creates new custom resource with a name and schema that are easy to use.
+* [API Server Aggregation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/): Additional API that in flexible way extends Kubernetes beyond core Kubernetes API.